anitaNeutrino/anitaBuildTool/README.md

 In theory all one needs to do is make sure the ANITA_UTIL_INSTALL_DIR enviromental vairable is set and then type:
 ./buildAnita.sh

-This will build and install everything with the defaults
+This will build and install everything with the defaults.

+The buildAnita.sh script takes two optional arguments

+    ./buildAnita.sh [configure = 0] [njobs = 2]

 The build script is not very sophisticated it will attempt to:
 1) Checkout the libraries from GitHub